Remodel Cost Estimator

 The toilet will be placed so that if you want to make it accessible for the entire sleeping space, you will be able to easily modify the bathroom fittings and the position of the door to place it in the hallway instead of in the room.
 You can install a sliding door to save additional space in your toilet area.

-As for the studio, you can set up a desk there with shelves on the walls for your belongings, and place a wardrobe in one corner.
+As for the home office, you can set up a desk there with shelves on the walls for your belongings, and place a wardrobe in one corner.
 You can also add a sofa bed, which is a good alternative to a guest bed because you can use it for extra seating when you don’t have guests.
-Please see the adjusted floorplan below, and best of luck with your renovation project.
+Please see the adjusted floor plan below.